 Crude oil production was 62.7 million barrels in 2015 down 20.5% from 78.9 million barrels in 2014 as Hibernia, Terra Nova and White Rose (including North Amethyst) all recorded lower production.

 Hibernia produced 33.0 million barrels in 2015, a decrease of 21.6% (9.1 million barrels) in comparison to 2014.

 Terra Nova produced 13.1 million barrels of oil in 2015, a decrease of 3.7 million barrels (22.1%) compared to 2014.

-White Rose (including North Amethyst) produced 1.8 million barrels of oil in May 2014, up 2.5% (+44,000 barrels) over May 2014.
+White Rose (including North Amethyst) produced 16.6 million barrels in 2015, down 16.8% (3.4 million barrels) in comparison to 2014.

 Statistical Reference: Statistics used in this analysis were current at the time of writing.
 For the latest in oil production statistics visit the Newfoundland & Labrador Statistics Agency site.